 Information Sensitivity Classification.
 Member information is generally designated as nonpublic and may be disclosed only to people authorized to receive it.
 Authorization is granted by the Supervisor, consistent with the Credit Union's Privacy Policy, and otherwise on a "need-to-know" basis.
 Unless specified otherwise by the CEO, all Credit Union employees have access and "need-to-know" authorization for member information.

 Password Complexity.
-The Credit Union will require members utilizing the Credit Union’s Internet-based services to use several controls to appropriately authenticate members' access to Credit Union products, services and systems as outlined in Policy 2225 – Digital Banking.
+The Credit Union will require members utilizing the Credit Union’s Internet-based services to use several controls to appropriately authenticate members' access to Credit Union products, services, and systems as outlined in Policy 2225 – Digital Banking.

 Default Classification.
 Member information will be classified and treated as nonpublic, as per the definition of member information in NCUA guidelines (Appendix A to Part 748).